• Skip to primary navigation

 • Onion – thinly sliced.

-• Balsamic vinegar – a good, creamy brand would be excellent.
+• Balsamic vinegar – a good, creamy balsamic vinegar is perfect for finishing Roman chicken preparation.

 • Seasoning – peperoncino, salt, and ground black pepper.